SRingshandl/RepData_PeerAssessment1/PA1_template.md

 interval_mean_steps_imputed_weekend <- tapply(subset_weekend$steps, subset_weekend$interval, mean)
 ```

-lastly we have to plot the data.
+Lastly we have to plot the data.
 Lattice nicely splits data according to groups so we'll use that.
 We need to specify a usable datadrame for that so  we create ist out of the previouly prepared subsets of weekday and weekend data.
 As the column Interval isn't numeric we change that, And finally we plot the data.

 ```r